 - You must be at least 18 years old.

-- You must have a clear credit record.
-You can use ooba home loans’ free, online tool, the Bond Originator, to check your credit record.
-Don’t panic if you have a low credit record, there are measures you take to improve your credit record.
+- You must have a good credit record.
+You can use ooba home loans’ free, online tool, the Bond Indicator, to check your credit record.
+A good credit score is anything above 670.

 - The finance must be used to build or alter a residential property.

 - The contractor must be registered with the NHRBC (National Home Builders Registration Council) for all new dwellings.

 - You will need to pay a deposit up front, which is usually 10% of the cost of the project.
 However, as with home loan applications, you have the option of applying for a 100% bond, which removes the need for a deposit but means higher monthly repayments.